-The category is confusing, though.
+The category is somewhat confusing, though, with distinctions throughout.
 Certain brand names are synonymous with different styles, and origin stories are hazy.
-Here’s a breakdown of the different styles of orange liqueur, and commonly used popular brands.
+Here’s a breakdown of the different styles of orange liqueur, and the most commonly used popular brands.

 A drier style of orange liqueur, triple sec hails from France, but the origin of the drink’s name beyond that is disputed.
 Some attribute it to being a translation of the words “triple dry.”
 Others say it is a reference to triple distillation (which doesn’t actually occur in its preparation).
 Or it could be a reference to the third evolution of French brand Cointreau’s recipe.